r-owen/base_loom_server/docs/weaving.md

 ## Pattern Display

-The pattern is displayed as a picture that shows woven fabric below, and potential future fabric, somewhat grayed out, above.
+The pattern is displayed as a picture that shows woven fabric in the bottom half, and potential future fabric, somewhat grayed out, in the top half.
-(This is the opposite of the usual US drawdown direction.)

 The unwoven fabric will include a gap between each pattern repeat if "Separate repeats?" is checked.
 See [Repeating](#repeating) for more information.